 Academic Training (AT) is an off-campus authorization that allows J-1 students to work in jobs and internships that are directly related to their degree programs.
 AT can be used during or after the J-1 program and is employer and date specific.
-The application is approved through OIA (not a government agency) and takes about one week for approval.
+The application is approved through OIA (not a government agency) and takes about up to 2 weeks to approve.

 NOTE about outside sponsorship: If your DS-2019 is not issued by our office (for example, if you are a Fulbright and your DS-2019 is issued by the Institute of International Education/IIE), these instructions do not apply to you.
 You will have to consult your agency sponsor for their specific AT application process and rules.

 - Guidelines and Working on AT